trebek1/cpp_course/notes.md

     - all variable declarations must end with a semicolon Semantic Errors
     - trying to add a number to a string
+Compiler Warnings
+- creating variables and not using them etc
+No warning coding policy
+Linker Errors
+- Occur when linker tries to put obj file together to create an executable
+- Usually a missing library or object
+- undefined variable x etc
+Runtime Errors
+- divide by zero
+- out of memory
+- file not found
+- use exception handling to handle these
+Logic Errors
+- test your code to catch these
+- > vs >= etc